artvalencio/tools/README.md

 Usage guidelines:

-(1) Don't do evil
+(1) Be kind and don't do evil

 (2) This is open-source, don't put an IP on it.
 Consider making open-source any programs using it

-(3) Spotted a mistake or better way of writing up?
+(3) Spotted a mistake or a better way of writing up?
 Contribute!

 ---------------------------